-The Syrians who survived but have lost their loved ones are compelled to live in refugee camps.
+The Syrians who lived but have lost their loved ones are compelled to live in refugee camps.

-Almost whole Syria has vanished and vivacious cities are turned as a battleground.
+Almost whole Syria has died out and vibrant cities are turned as a battleground.

-The war started in 2011 as part of a wider wave of 2011 Arab Spring protests.
+The conflict started in 2011 as part of a wider upsurge of 2011 Arab Spring protests.

-(The Arab Spring also referred to as Arab revolutions was a revolutionary wave of both violent and non-violent demonstrations, protests, riots, coups, foreign interventions, and civil wars in North Africa and the Middle East that began on 18 December 2010 in Tunisia with the Tunisian Revolution).
+(The Arab Spring also stated as Arab revolutions was a revolutionary flow of both violent and non-violent demonstrations, protests, riots, coups, foreign interventions, and civil wars in North Africa and the Middle East has begun on 18 December 2010 in Tunisia with the Tunisian Revolution).

-It grew out of discontent with the Assad government and escalated into an armed conflict when protests calling for his removal were violently suppressed.
+It grew out of discontent with the Assad government and escalated into armed conflict when protests calling for his removal, were violently suppressed.